sachsmc/causaloptim/README.md

 ## Development status

 This package is in stable development.
-The interface is unlikey to have major changes at this time.
+The interface is unlikely to have major changes at this time.
 New features may be added over time.

 ## Installation